Reducing the U.S. abortion rate

 Medical science and public health have since drastically reduced death rates during pregnancy, delivery, infancy, and childhood.
 Meanwhile people

-have become sexually active at a much earlier age -- typically 15 or 16 in North
+have become sexually active at a much earlier age -- typically 15 or 16 years-of-age in North

 America.
 Women are delaying pregnancy until later in life in order to allow them